How to Protect Intellectual Property: Everything You Need to Know

 For copyright infringement on the web, you can also send a Digital Millennium Copyright Act (DMCA) takedown notice.
 Request a courtroom injunction to cease a patent infringer from making or promoting the product.
 A skilled IP lawyer can assist you in considering which protections are best for you in addition to allowing you to protect yourself and your patent, copyright, or trademark.

 If you need help with how to protect your intellectual property, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.